DCY1117/MangaQuick/README.md

 ## Description

 MangaQuick is a Streamlit-powered web application, designed to facilitate the automatic translation of manga.
 This tool is part of my Final Degree Project [Diseño y desarrollo de un traductor de comics](https://oa.upm.es/71255/) (UPM, Spanish).
 It offers a streamlined solution for translating manga pages, with support for both single-page and batch processing.
-The application integrates [Manga Text Segmentation](https://github.com/juvian/Manga-Text-Segmentation) for text segmentation and detection and [LaMa](https://github.com/advimman/lama) for image inpainting.
+The application integrates [Manga Text Segmentation](https://github.com/juvian/Manga-Text-Segmentation) for text segmentation and detection, [LaMa](https://github.com/advimman/lama) for image inpainting and [manga-ocr](https://github.com/kha-white/manga-ocr) for optical character recognition.

 ## Installation